kartonfarkas/api_docs/source/use_cases/batch_emails/recurring_email_changing_members.rst

      }
    }

+Where:

-Where *deleted_contacts* is the number of contacts successfully deleted from the list, and *errors* is an array of contacts not removed from the list.
+* *deleted_contacts* is the number of contacts successfully deleted from the list
+* *errors* is an array of contacts not removed from the list.
 The array contains the ID and reason for the error.

 See :doc:`../../suite/contacts/contact_list_remove_contacts`.